How to use c4

 .

-Connecting to a target during an ongoing deployment process will show the deployment logs.
-This can be valuable for troubleshooting.
+during an ongoing deployment process, c4 will output the deployment log in the terminal.
+This can be useful for troubleshooting.

 The built-in SQL client in c4 always runs in autocommit mode.